 Parking (for the Kinnickinnic Sports Center) is available just off S.20th Street.
 It may be just as viable to access from this lot (cutting off nearly a mile of pretty much featureless flush).

 This should be scouted (before putting on upstream) by parking on S.16th Street, just South of the bridge over the railroad tracks.
-It will be necessary to step over the guardrail and try to carefully make your way down (and back up) a steep heavily-wooded slope to get a view of this location.
+It will be necessary to step over the guardrail and try to carefully make your way down (and back up) a steep heavily-wooded slope to get a view of this location from near water level, to analyze the reversal/backwash and carefully assess your chances of being able to run this drop.

 After passing under S.13th Street (you'll see a pedestrian bridge crossing where S.11th Street dead ends either side of the river), a short 'hydraulic jump' will be encountered.
 This one is very minor, formed by what look essentially like parking-lot stop-blocks in the cement-ditch-bottom.
 At flows in the 400-600 cfs range, this forms a sweet-looking V-wave which could allow catch-on-the-fly one-shot surfs.